Tsmnbx/ZooGVT/README.md

 ## Contributions

 The *ListSpecies* Function uses the BgeeDB package.
-The *GetUberonIds* function also made use of the BgeeDB function as well as the biomaRt for access to Ensembl. *GenesFromAnatomy* used all of these plus fmsb to produce a radar graph.
+The *GetUberonIds* function also made use of the BgeeDB package which uses topGO as well as the biomaRt for access to Ensembl. *GenesFromAnatomy* used all of these plus fmsb to produce a radar graph.

 ## References